 Having worked with us for the last few months, Hannah from Gloucester Action for Refugees and Asylum Seekers commented:

 Monese are forward thinking and innovative, providing options outside the box to enable refugees in the UK to open accounts quickly and seamlessly.
-It is a pleasure to be able to work with them and signpost refugee clients to their app and the bank account they offer.
+It is a pleasure to be able to work with them and signpost refugee clients to their app and the mobile money account they offer.

 Ruth from Derby Refugee Advice Centre also commented: